 • Use the Content Permissions with a Microsoft Account

-What is a Microsoft Account
+What is a Microsoft Account?

 Buying things with a Microsoft Account

-Using the Microsoft Account with RoosterMoney
+Using the Microsoft Account with NatWest Rooster Money

 For Virtual Tracker Users

-For those users on our virtual tracker, like anything else you want to buy for your child, you can make the purchase outside of the RoosterMoney app and simply deduct the monies spent from your tracker account via the Remove function in the app.
+If you’re using our Virtual Tracker then like anything else you want to buy for your child, you can make the purchase with your preferred payment method and simply deduct the monies spent from their virtual balance via the Remove function in the Rooster Money app.
 Add a reason for the remove, and you and your child can track purchases over time.

 For Rooster Card Users

-For Rooster Card users you could do exactly the same thing as for virtual tracker users by purchasing the item yourself and deducting the money via a Remove.
-However the only difference is you are deducting real money as opposed to virtual money from your RoosterMoney app.
+If you’re using a Rooster Card, you could do the same as Virtual Tracker users, by purchasing the item yourself and deducting the money via the Remove function.
+The only difference is you are deducting real money from the Rooster Card balance, as opposed to virtual money.

 Using the Content Permissions within a Microsoft Account